phylo42/sherpas/README.md

 ### Availability of precomputed pkDBs

-The phylo-kmer databases used in the SHERPAS manuscript can be downloaded from Dryad: [temporary link](https://datadryad.org/stash/share/nfeKF0waJCchScSeP1vhUbkYWinRJG_lcdSSub_BcCI).
+The phylo-kmer databases used in the SHERPAS manuscript can be downloaded from Dryad: [temporary link](https://datadryad.org/stash/share/nfeKF0waJCchScSeP1vhUbkYWinRJG_lcdSSub_BcCI) (large file: about 10 GB).
-They can be used for recombination detection for whole-genome HIV and HBV sequences, and for HIV pol sequences.
+They can be used for recombination detection in whole-genome HIV and HBV sequences, and in HIV pol sequences.
 <!---
 Final link should be one of:
 https://datadryad.org/stash/downloads/file_stream/373882